UlinProject/DemoBeaconWhisperer/README.md

 • Android (DemoApp, Cordova, JS): A demo Android application, developed using Cordova and JavaScript, demonstrates the sending and receiving of hidden data.

+## Protocol Features:

+• Data Encoding: The UUID and ID fields of iBeacons are utilized to encode data.
+Partial UUIDs and ID omission are supported, offering flexibility in data representation.

+• Carousel Transmission: Beacons are transmitted in a carousel manner with a defined interval, ensuring reliable data delivery.

+• Complete Transmission: Transfer is considered successful only after all beacons have been received.

+• Bidirectional Communication: The system supports both data input and output.
+Upon successful transmission, the device simulates an iBeacon, allowing for bidirectional communication.

+• Flexible Data Size: Supports any number of data bytes, prioritizing data queue management.

+• Data Security: Data is compressed and encrypted for enhanced security.

+• Queue Management & Multi-Device Support: Implements robust queuing mechanisms to handle multiple data streams and allows for simultaneous data transmission and reception from multiple devices.

 ## Repository Structure

 • esp32 (Rust)